satomm1/Robot/CAD/README.md

 ![USB Camera](./images/usb_cam.jpg)

-17) **Attach the microphones.** First, the microphones neede to be inserted into the housings.
-For best performance, use a gasket and acoustically transparent membrane.
-I use a piece of foam-like double sided tape for the gasket and muslin fabric for the acoustically transparent membrane.
-With these layers, use a M3 screw to secure the microphone/PCB to the housing.
-Then, glue the housing to it's back.
-Last, connect the entire housing to one of the three pronged standoffs using a M3 screw.
+17) **Attach the microphones.**
+    - First, the microphones need to be inserted into the housings.
+To view detailed information on constructing the microphone housing, visit the [microphone README](../Electrical/Microphones/README.md).
+    - Second, connect the entire housing to one of the three pronged standoffs using a M3 screw and nut.

 ![Microphone](./images/microphone.jpg)